7x7labs/ops-tools/Readme.md

   - launches and configures load balancer
   - configures dns for the app

-I've only tested on OS X with rbenv / 1.9.3-p429 available, and bundler installed
+This has only been tested on OS X with rbenv / 1.9.3-p429 available, and bundler installed

 Clone the repo and install gems
 --